Health insurance covers medical or hospital expenses if you get sick, have an accident or need an operation.

 How much does it cost or how much will I save?

-Any costs or savings will depend on your new level of cover and whether you are switching at your renewal date or during your contract term.
+Any costs or savings will depend on your new level of cover.
 There is a useful comparison on the HIA’s website where you can compare the cost of plans from different insurers for similar benefits.

 What do I need to do when switching provider